Taste craft beer like a seasoned sommelier

 The taster's thermometer

-Each style has its ideal temperature zone:
+Each style has its ideal temperature range:

 -

-Light lagers (like our Zepp ): 6-8°C
+Light Lagers (like our Zepp): 6-8°C

 -

-Characterful ales (our Ambush ): 8-12°C
+Characterful Ales (our Embuscade): 8-12°C

 -

-Stouts and strong beers (like our Malt Capone ): 12-14°C
+Stouts and strong beers (like our Malt Capone): 12-14°C

 A practical tip?
-Take your beers out of the refrigerator 10 to 30 minutes before tasting, depending on their style and the ambient temperature.
-Or better yet, invest in an infrared thermometer to become the ultimate beer tasting geek.
+Take your beers out of the refrigerator 10 to 30 minutes before tasting, depending on their style and ambient temperature.
+Or better yet, invest in an infrared thermometer to become the ultimate tasting geek.

 And for enthusiasts who always want to have the right beer at the right time, thoughtful storage organization makes all the difference between enjoying an IPA at its peak or a tired bottle.

-Glassware: much more than a matter of aesthetics
+Glassware: much more than an aesthetic question

 For optimal tasting: